-The LPN transition track allows you to use previously earned science and general studies credits for the baccalaureate program.
+The LPN transition concentration allows you to use previously earned science and general studies credits for the baccalaureate program.
 Other required courses and some elective credits can be transferred from other institutions.

 Ball State Core Curriculum courses (general studies courses) may be taken on campus or as independent learning courses (by correspondence) through the School of Extended Education.